nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `add n/Trip to Iceland d/Skiing in Iceland l/Iceland D/26-12-2023`

 ### Delete trips: `delete`
 Deletes a trip at the specified INDEX of the displayed trip list.
+Events in the deleted trip will be returned to the bucket list.

 Format: `delete INDEX`